drpdead/Hugo-Corporio/README.md

 The `tina:dev` script starts TinaCMS in dev mode along with the Hugo development server.
 This allows editing content in TinaCMS and seeing changes live.
 Head to http://localhost:1313/admin to see Tina admin panel.
+Be sure to take a look at the tina configuration file(s) at `tina/config.js` to ensure there are no edits or additions that need to be made before building.
+Variables and templating is done through tina and my schema, or the original schema, may not work for you particular use case.

 ### Using TinaCMS with Corporio in production